Fabiano2007/TicTacToe-Project/Decide.md

 ## Decison Matrix

-<ul><li> Before we agreed on making a TicTacToe game, we both wanted to do a Rock Paper Scissors game.
+Before we agreed on making a TicTacToe game, we both wanted to do a Rock Paper Scissors game.
 In the end we decided againt it, because we thought Rock Paper Scissors would be to easy and we wanted to set us a challenge.
 We both wanted our first project to be a slight challenge and not to easy.
-With the help of some research on how easy each project would be and our on skills, we changed it. </li>
+With the help of some research on how easy each project would be and our on skills, we changed it.

 <br>